 About Luke Stoffel

-He is the author of a best-selling book series spanning memoir, SciFi, and choose-your-own-adventure.
-His debut earned praise from Kirkus Reviews and scored 9.5 out of 10 from Publishers Weekly BookLife.
+He is an IBPA Benjamin Franklin Award–winning author and a 2026 National Indie Excellence Awards finalist, with a best-selling series praised by Kirkus and scored 9.5/10 by Publishers Weekly BookLife.
 His Pop Art Tarot is published by Rockpool Publishing and distributed worldwide by Simon & Schuster.

-His paintings and photography have appeared in The New York Times, Huffington Post, and on Bravo Television.
-His work has been commissioned by the Ralph Lauren family and the Hong Kong Ballet, and showcased by the American Foundation for AIDS Research and the Matthew Shepard Foundation.
+He is also a GLAAD-honored painter and photographer whose work has appeared in The New York Times, HuffPost, and on Bravo, been commissioned by the Ralph Lauren family and the Hong Kong Ballet, and been shown by the American Foundation for AIDS Research and the Matthew Shepard Foundation.

 The ways in which this world has created beauty through devotion to the unknown is what inspires me the most.
 I am fascinated by society’s interpretations of God, and how we infuse dance, song, and ritual with such profound meaning, even for something or someone intangible.
 My goal is to convey these ideas through visual art.
 Not only do I strive to interpret the cultural significance of various religions and traditions, but I also aim to challenge viewers to question the very essence of “who or what is God?”
 I’m less interested in making work that is purely commercial, and more interested in opening a dialogue.